 If you book Barcelona hotels anytime from late October through November, you’ll run into the festivities of the Barcelona International Jazz Festival.
 If you’re really lucky, you might even get to see legends like, well, John Legend.
 And no matter what, you can party in a club called Razzmatazz.
 You really can’t go wrong.

-The summer months of July and August are by far the busiest, but they’re also the most hot and humid.
-You may want to visit in April through June, when temps are in the 20s and ocean breezes rustle the trees.
-In the autumn, the mercury starts to drop, but temperatures are still a comfy 10 to 20 degrees.
-January through March are a great time to find deals on Barcelona hotels, as there’s several exciting festivals occurring during this time of year.
+January through March is a great time to find deals, too, and there are several exciting festivals occurring during this time of year.
 Epiphany is a uniquely Spanish celebration of the arrival of the Three Kings, marked in early January with parades, parties and gift exchanges.

-If your holiday self is begging for a little imagination, get creative with Wotif’s deals on hotels in Barcelona.
-Book today, and enter a stunning world of art and architecture.
+If your holiday self is begging for a little imagination, get creative with Wotif’s deals on places to stay in Barcelona.
+Book today, and enter a stunning world of art, architecture and food.